-To begin with — remember that there is a strict division between frontend and backend.Backend technologies are related to the server side of the applications.
+To begin with — remember that there is a strict division between frontend and backend for web page development.Backend technologies are related to the server side of the applications.
 In turn, frontend relates to the browser and user interfaces/interactions.
 While both sides contribute equally to the project’s success, this article will focus on the top frontend options for your project.

-Top frontend technologies
+List of top frontend technologies

 1. HTML (HyperText Markup Language)